Aspect Ratios: The Basics

 Different TV shows and films are shot to be presented at different aspect ratios.
 Old movies and pre-HD television programs were designed for 4:3 screens.
 If you’re screening one of these on your backyard theater system, they’ll look correct if you set the projector for a 4:3 aspect ratio; if you try viewing them in 16:9, the projector will try to fill the entire screen from right to left, stretching the image until everybody looks fun-house fat.
 Many modern HD televisions programs are 16:9, which is why people and objects look so elongated when you try to view them in 4:3.
 Many modern films are meant to be screened at 16:9, but “super widescreen” movies can go even broader, in which case you’ll see black bars the top and bottom of the screen.

 Still have questions?
-Contact Backyard Theater Systems!
+Contact Outdoor Theater Systems!